Nicaraguan Adjustment and Central American Relief Act

-The legislation was authored by Florida Congressman Lincoln Díaz-Balart and was included as part of the D.C.
+The legislation was authored by Cuban-American Florida Congressman Lincoln Díaz-Balart and was included as part of the D.C.
 Appropriations Act for FY 1998.

 Section 202 deals with Nicaraguans (~95% of Section 202 beneficiaries) and Cubans (~5%), whereas Section 203 deals with Salvadorans (~65% of Sec.
 203 beneficiaries), Guatemalans (~30%), and former Soviet Union nationals (~5%).
 Persons granted NACARA benefits are counted as legal permanent resident immigrants.

 Section 202 allowed for spouses, children under 21 and any unmarried adult children to benefit from the amnesty program along with the original filer.
 The program was made available to 160,000 Nicaraguans and Cubans who were eligible according to the Immigration and Naturalization Services.
 Section 202 took effect in 1998.
 Section 203 was available to 300,000 Salvadorans, Guatemalans, and nationals of the former Soviet Union bloc who made up 10,000, or 3.3%, of the population who was eligible for relief under the Nicaraguan Adjustment and Central American Relief Act.
 Section 203 took effect in 1999.
+According to Congressional Research Report documents, between 1998 and 2020, 261,665 people attained lawful permanent residence (LPR) as a result of the relief act.
+Of that group, 71,530 were under Section 202 and 191,165 were under 203.
+This shows that the act had some success, but not all eligible persons succeeded.

 There were differences for people who applied under the two different sections.
 People who applied under Section 202 received a fee waiver in which they did not have to pay for their application if the person had an income below the federal poverty line whereas families who applied under Section 203 did not have a fee waiver.
 The contrasts in the two Sections lead to a difference in the applicants who applied compared to those who were eligible.
 There was a higher take-up rate under Section 202 with 37% of applicants who were eligible under receiving amnesty compared to 17% of applicants receiving amnesty under Section 203.

 The Nicaraguan Adjustment and Central American Relief Act stated that Nicaraguans, Cubans, Salvadorans, Guatemalans, nationals of former Soviet bloc countries, and their dependents are able to become legal permanent residents of the United States provided that they were registered asylums seekers who had stayed in the United States for at least 5 years since December 1, 1995.
 Some conditions regulate this clause.
 Even though the program was meant to have a tremendous reach to many immigrants, it was found that less than 70,000 asylees were legalized through the Nicaraguan Adjustment and Central American Relief Act from its creation to 2009 according to the Center for Migration Studies.